RUSSELL HANSON, DAVID BOHM AND OTHERS ON THE SEMANTICS OF DISCOVERY

 Bohm opposes his historical interpretation to another that he calls “mechanistic”, a term that is unfortunately ambiguous in both philosophical and scientific usage, but which has a specific and somewhat elaborate meaning in Bohm’s book.
 According to the objectionable mechanistic philosophy opposed by Bohm the qualitative diversity of things in the world can be reduced completely, without approximation, and in every possible domain of science to nothing more than the effects of some definite and limited general framework of quantitative laws, which are regarded as absolute and final.
 Prior to the development of quantum theory these quantitative laws were assumed to be deterministic; then later with the development of the Copenhagen interpretation of quantum theory these laws were assumed to be nondeterministic.
 Hence there are both deterministic and nondeterministic varieties of mechanism.
 In the former variety causal laws are thought to be fundamental, while in the latter probability laws are thought to be fundamental.
 Nondeterministic mechanism prevails today, because physicists have accepted Heisenberg's thesis that the indeterminacy principle represents an absolute and final limitation on our ability ever to define the state of things by measurement.

 In Causality and Chance Bohm maintains that causality and chance are both fundamental and objective, and that both determinism and nondeterminism are merely idealizations.
 Thus he rejects Einstein's determinism.
 He also rejects the subjective interpretation of probability, which says that the appearance of chance is a result of human ignorance.
 And he rejects the idea common to both deterministic and nondeterministic varieties of mechanism that there is only one general framework of laws and a limited qualitative diversity.
 Bohm maintains that there are different orders of magnitude with each level having its own laws and qualitative diversity.
-In the history of physics revolutionary developments have occurred when laws and qualities at a higher level are explained by those of a lower level.
+In the history of physics revolutionary developments have occurred when those of a lower level explain laws and qualities at a higher level.
 Experiments may disclose a breakdown of an entire scheme of laws by the appearance of chance fluctuations not originating in anything at the higher level, but instead originating in qualitatively different kinds of factors at a lower level.
 For example in classical physics a particle such as an electron follows the classical orbit only approximately, while in a more accurate treatment it is found to undergo random fluctuations in its motions arising outside the context of the classical level.
 Thus Bohm affirms by way of historical analogy and on the basis of his nonmechanistic interpretation of the history of science that there is a deeper subquantum order of magnitude, which in turn explains the randomness that is detected at the higher quantum order of magnitude.

-Bohm’s hidden-variable interpretation is both an alternative interpretation of quantum theory motivated by this prior ontological commitment to a subquantum order and also by a discovery heuristic for which there is historical precedent.
+Bohm’s hidden-variable interpretation is an alternative interpretation of quantum theory motivated both by this prior ontological commitment to a subquantum order and by a discovery heuristic for which there is historical precedent.
 He maintains that new work is considerably facilitated by his thesis of a hidden subquantum order, because the physicist can imagine what is happening, and can thereby be led to new ideas not only by looking directly for new equations but also by a related procedure of thinking in terms of concepts and models that will help to suggest new equations that would not likely be suggested by mathematics alone.
 And he uses his postulated subquantum ontology as a basis for linguistic figures of speech such as analogy, which are a central feature in his discovery strategy.
 These figures of speech aid in formulating new hypotheses for future physics both on the basis of similarities between the macrophysical and microphysical orders of magnitude and on the basis of past developments in the history of physics, which he believes justifies his hidden-variables ontology.

-Bohm's third objective is to use the hidden-variable interpretation as a guide for future research for a new microphysical theory that will resolve what he sees as the current crisis in quantum physics.
+Finally Bohm's third objective is to use the hidden-variable interpretation as a guide for future research for a new microphysical theory that will resolve what he sees as the current crisis in quantum physics.
 This crisis manifests itself in Dirac's relativistic quantum theory, when the wave equation is applied to the description of particle scattering with very high energies and at short distances.
 For the Schrödinger wave equation to be used in such applications, an ad hoc mathematical adjustment called “renormalization” is necessary.
 Furthermore the behavior of very high-energy particles in experiments reveals that there exist many new kinds of particles not previously known, and that they are unstable, since they decay into one another and create other particles.
 Nothing like this is accounted for by current quantum theory.
 To Bohm these problems for the current quantum theory suggest that elementary particles are not really elementary.
 The concept of a subquantum level justifies the physicist considering a whole range of qualitatively new kinds of theories that approach the currently accepted theory only as approximations that hold in limiting cases.
 He believes that the current crisis in quantum theory portends a revolution in microphysics, and that his hidden-variable interpretation offers a superior guide for research that promises to resolve the crisis.

 In summary these three objectives of Bohm's agenda represent successively more ambitious claims.
 The first claim is merely that an alternative to the Copenhagen semantical interpretation describing a subquantum level of magnitude is conceivable in the sense that it is consistent with the data and formalism of the current quantum theory.
 The second claim states more ambitiously that the history of physics reveals that postulating lower levels of magnitude supplies an analogy, which is a productive strategy to guide new research.
 The third claim is still more ambitious; it states that a new scientific revolution in microphysics is at hand, and that the hidden-variable semantical interpretation will produce a new microphysical theory that will resolve the current crisis in quantum theory.
 As de Broglie said in the closing sentence of his "Foreword" to Causality and Chance (1957), Bohm's book comes at exactly the right time.
 Thirty-five years later in his Undivided Universe Bohm was still predicting this impending revolution.
 More recent experiments based on John Stuart Bell’s inequality have occasioned reconsideration of the merits of Bohmian mechanics.
 But if there has been any revolution since those days, it has been the quite different string theory.